 On fracking: “I’m going to do everything I can to try to regulate it and limit it.
 No president can stand up before you and say they’re going to ban it. … I don’t want to make a promise I can’t keep.”

-: "I hate to say this, because I hate to disparage public officials, but Donald Trump is a pathological liar
+On Trump: “I hate to say this, because I hate to disparage public officials, but Donald Trump is a pathological liar.”

 On Trump’s suggestion he would pay the legal fees for a man who sucker-punched a protester at a rally: “Donald Trump is literally inciting violence with his supporters.
 He’s saying, ‘If you go out and beat somebody up, that’s OK, I’ll pay the legal fees.’
 That’s an outrage and I hope Mr. Trump tones it down big time.”

 On concerns voiced by, among others, Marco Rubio that someone could be killed at a Trump rally: “Sen. Rubio has a legitimate concern.”